ramyathay/locate_your_friend/README.md

 The real time location tracking is facilitated by sockets.
 The app is built on Swift language and uses Google Maps API to display the position on a map and also to get geo-coordinates.

+General instructions:
+To Use the app, follow the instructions by Google Maps API on : https://developers.google.com/maps/documentation/ios-sdk/start